Use of Assistance Animals

 - The healthcare provider will need to document that the animal provides emotional support that alleviates one or more of the identified symptoms or effects of an existing disability.

-- The Director of Disability Compliance will review the request and if approved will notify the Office for Residential Life and Housing Services (“Residential Life”).
+- The Associate Vice Provost of Disability Compliance will review the request and if approved will notify the Office for Residential Life and Housing Services (“Residential Life”).

 - A staff member from Residential Life will meet with the student and review rules and regulations regarding the animal.